Quantum multifractality as a probe of phase space in the Dicke model: Fractal Analysis

 To determine whether $\tau_{q}$ is nonlinear, one resorts to the so-called anomalous scaling exponent,

 which quantifies the deviation of the mass exponents from the linear behavior~\cite{Evers2008}.
 In the above equation, $D$ is the linear approximation to $D_{q}$.
-If the behavior of the mass exponents with $q$ is parabolic and the anomalous fractal dimension is quadratic, $\Delta_{q}\approx \Delta (1-q)q$, with $\Delta$ constant, we have {\it weak multifractality}, a concept introduced as an effort to provide a first approximation for multifractal behavior.

-Some symmetries have been conjectured for the anomalous fractal dimension, such as the reciprocity relation $\Delta_{q}=\Delta_{1-q}$~\cite{Bogomolny2012}, and have been proved for some cases, including the critical point of the Anderson localization transition~\cite{Mirlin2006,Rodriguez2009}, the power-law banded random matrix~\cite{Mildenberger2007}, and the integral quantum Hall effect~\cite{Evers2008b}.
+If the behavior of the mass exponents with $q$ is parabolic and the anomalous fractal dimension is quadratic, $\Delta_{q}\approx \Delta (1-q)q$, with $\Delta$ constant, then we have {\it weak multifractality}, a concept introduced as an effort to provide a first approximation for multifractal behavior.
+Some symmetries have been proved for the anomalous fractal dimension, such as the reciprocity relation $\Delta_{q}=\Delta_{1-q}$~\cite{Mirlin2006,Monthus2009,Bogomolny2012}, that has been predicted to be valid for transitions belonging to the Wigner-Dyson classes.
+Efforts have been made to show its universality, being proved in some cases including the critical point of the Anderson localization transition~\cite{Mirlin2006,Mildenberger2007b,Rodriguez2009,Obuse2010}, the power-law banded random matrix~\cite{Mildenberger2007}, and the integral quantum Hall effect~\cite{Evers2008b}.
+Conversely, it has been found that the relation is not fulfilled when mechanisms like Gaussian fluctuations at small scales or algebraic localization of the wave function are present, such as in Floquet critical systems and random graphs~\cite{Bilen2021}.
+However, as is discussed below, given numerical convergence constraints, we cannot verify this relation systematically for the Dicke model.

-In what follows, we investigate linear and quadratic fits for $\tau_{q}$ as a function of $q$ and then use Eq.~(\ref{Eq:Deltaq}) to obtain the approximate values $D$ and $\Delta$.
-If the linear fit of $\tau_{q}$ is very good, it means $\Delta\simeq 0$, so the system is closer to a mono-fractal.
+In what follows, we investigate linear and quadratic fits for $\tau_{q}$ as a function of $q$ and then use Eq.~\eqref{Eq:Deltaq} to obtain the approximate values to $D$ and $\Delta$.
+If the linear fit of $\tau_{q}$ is very good, then $\Delta\simeq 0$, so the system is closer to a monofractal.